 Recommendation Responsible Response and action plan Completion date OIG Comments Management comments

 requested to support PR in

 implementation of some CPs.

-,

 b) PR has internal audit reviews

 performed quarterly by an

 independent audit firm.
 The

 Round 7 phase 2 grants - recently

 approved - contains funding to

 recruit an Internal Audit Manager

 to coordinate both the internal

 and external audit programs.
 The

 manager will facilitate

 establishing an internal audit

 department by December 2011.

 This additional capacity for the PR

 will ensure that audits are

 properly planned and audit issues

 followed.

 All OIG observations on internal audits

-will be implemented by the internal auditor supported by the finance unit.
+will be implemented by the internal

+auditor supported by the finance unit.

 Recommendation 4 NERCHA The Global Fund Secretariat's a) Noted

-(Significant) HERCHA Comments: d) Noted

-NERCHA should: a) The RT notes the same problem Ongoing b) Noted.
+Significant) IERCHA should: Comments:a)The RT notes the same problem Ongoing b) Noted For information

+a) Follow the and is now using disbursement Oligonig b) Noted.
 For information,

-(a) Follow the and is now using disbursement the US\$31,139

-reporting guidelines for Management Letters to highlight the corresponds to an
+eporting guidelines for Management Letters to highlight the the US\$31,139

-preparing PUDRs and EFR exact number of days by which each amount not reflected in
+reparing PUDRs and EFR exact number of days by which each corresponds to an

-and ensure these reports PUDR is delayed and to request the PR to the PR's general
+nd ensure these reports PUDR is delayed and to request the PR to amount not reflected in the PR's general

-are submitted to the take action to reduce reporting delays. ledger, although it was
+re submitted to the take action to reduce reporting delays. the PR's general ledger, although it was

 Global Fund on a timely b) We recommend that the OIG reported in the

-basis. explain: EFRs/PUDRs as
+pasis. explain:

-(1) 5 expenses incurred for
+orprann.
+EFRs/PUDRs as expenses incurred for

 (b) Ensure that PUDRs I. the basis on which the OIG is the program purpose.

 and EFR are properly recommending these amounts to

 Recommendation Responsible Response and action plan Completion date OIG Comments Management comments reconciled to financial records before being submitted to the Global Fund.
 The over-reported amount of USD31,139 for R3 Tuberculosis should be refunded. be refunded to the Global Fund (i.e. ineligible expenditures, fraudulent expenses, expenses for which supporting documentation has not been provided and/or breach of the grant agreement); II. the specific budget line item or other calculation supporting the various amounts to be recovered; and III. whether the amounts to be recovered are the final and complete amounts to be recovered.
 We also note DP GF/B23/DP28 in relation to the matters to be considered when communicating losses and recoveries Country's Comments: a) Recommendations accepted and Global Fund guidelines are already being followed in submitting GF Reports including using the latest PUDR template.
 Submission timelines have also improved with the latest Malaria and TB PUDR submitted on time and HIV/AIDS submitted 7 calendar days later than deadline.
-PR is putting in place mechanisms to ensure submission of reports on time, including creating a working arrangement for LFA to receive uate The OIG considers the refund of this amount under the ineligible expenses category.
+PR is putting in place mechanisms to ensure submission of reports on time, including creating a working arrangement for LFA to receive The OIG considers the refund of this amount under the ineligible expenses category.
 The basis for ineligible expenses is explained in the findings in the audit report.
 These findings are supported in the detailed appendix.